teleprint-me/auto-mod/README.md

-# Tokenizers
+# Auto-Mod
-Workspace for experimenting with tokenizer models involving popular plain text and binary formats.
+Workspace for experimenting with models involving popular plain text and binary formats.